Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 ## Prerequisites

 You should have completed the [Golden Path Foundation module](goldenpath_foundation_module.md) before starting this tutorial.
+We use the Foundation module as the base for this and other Golden Path modules.

 ## Create a Clone 'GoldenPath' project